wazuh/wazuh-documentation/source/user-manual/agent/agent-management/index.rst

 Agent management
 ================

-This section describes how to manage the agents using the command line (CLI), the Wazuh API, and the ``wazuh-authd`` daemon.
+This section describes how to manage the agents using the command line (CLI), the Wazuh API, and the ```` daemon.

 .. topic:: Contents